 Previously, ONE Championship relied on Cleeng – a video streaming service – as a platform to broadcast their live events.
 With every show available on a pay-per-view basis, fans were previously asked to pay $10 USD (and fees) to watch an event.
 With 24 planned shows for 2018, a customer would be required to pay at least $240 USD to watch every ONE event this year.

 The ability to watch live shows on the new application will be appreciated by all.
 Recently, the organization has received criticism regarding the limited (and sometimes non-existent) methods for those around the world to watch the promotion.
-Most recently, fans in Australia were left stranded and without a way to watch Australian Martin Nguyen’s title challenge in the main event at ONE: Iron Will.
+In March, fans in Australia were left stranded and without a way to watch Martin Nguyen as he challenged for Bibiano Fernandes’ ONE Bantamweight World Championship in the main event of ONE: Iron Will.

 ONE Championship recently got into the business of producing and publishing their own ONE Warrior Series on YouTube.
 The documentary-style series follows Rich Franklin as he bounces between countries in Asia searching for talented martial artists.
 It is understood that ONE Warrior Series is the first of what could be many martial arts related shows produced by ONE Championship for their mobile app.

 As for movies and other promotions, however, there’s limited information available at the moment.
-The article from “Tech In Asia” does mention that there would be kickboxing and karate videos featured in the software.
+Sityodtong’s earlier comments suggest there would be kickboxing and karate videos featured on the platform.

 With the goal of becoming an “all-around destination for fans and practitioners of martial arts,” there’s also a possibility that ONE includes instructional content and technique demonstrations, as well.

 The ONE Super App is truly a revolutionary move in the world of martial arts.
 No other major organization has provided a simple, fast, and free platform to watch their events quite like this.